-Google Sheets, available as part of both consumer Gmail and organization-wide G Suite, allows users to easily create trend charts of anything with a valid Google Finance ticker symbol.
-This is done using a function called GOOGLEFINANCE.
+The GOOGLEFINANCE function is part of Google Sheets.
+Google Sheets is available in both consumer Gmail and organization-wide G Suite.
+The function allows users to create trend charts and comparisons for any assets that have a valid Google Finance ticker symbol.

 GOOGLEFINANCE Stock Attributes

 With the use of simple formulas, the values of various stock attributes can be displayed in a Google Sheet.
 For the example below, we chose CRM, the ticker for salesforce.com.
 Here is a link to the Google Sheet.
 You can save it as a new Google Sheet, or download it in a variety of formats, including .XLSX.